LuciMacedo/LuciWebPage/README.md

 # Personal Web Page

-This is my personal web page to show my projects and my coding skills by building projects.
+This is my web page to show my projects and my coding skills building projects.

 ## Table of contents